Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 The firm typically allocates client assets to equities, fixed income instruments, mutual funds, money market funds and real estate limited partnerships.
 When making investment decisions, advisors apply fundamental analysis and technical analysis.
 Macroeconomic factors also influence the firm’s investment advice.
 The firm uses in-house valuation and third-party reporting when conducting research.

 Based in Rapid City, Kahler Financial Group primarily serves individual clients, both above and below the high-net-worth threshold.
-The firm also has some businesses and at least one charitable organization as clients.
+The firm also has some businesses as clients.

 Kahler doesn't have any advisors on staff who might face a conflict of interest from selling financial products to clients in exchange for commissions.
 This makes the firm fee only.
 Kahler also doesn't have a set account minimum for advisory services.